WPMedia/teacher_diversity/README.md

 # Guidelines for using data

 If you publish an online story, graphic, map or other piece of journalism based on this data set, please credit The Washington Post, link to the [original source](https://www.washingtonpost.com/graphics/2019/local/school-diversity-data/), and [send us an email](mailto:maria.sanchezdiez@washpost.com) when you’ve hit publish.
 We want to learn what you discover and will attempt to link to your work as part of cataloguing the impact of this project.

+# Contact information
+Please reach out to Kate Rabinowitz at kate.rabinowitz@washpost.com with any questions.